 The common challenge remains and the commitments have not been reversed.
 Indeed, the Covid-19 response has uncovered new pathways and arguments for urgent action on public health priorities.
 Nevertheless, for the moment, the only foreseeable changes to the commitments in climate finance generally are likely to be those of emphasis and timing, priority, and pace.
 The content, the reasoning and the basic policies remain and may now be more robust while the dialogue remains confident.
 The taxonomy of appropriate climate financing continues to be built.

 The recovery strategy applies to the economy and to the environment.
 One cannot be restored without a corresponding revival in the other.
 They are, for now, two sides of the same coin.
 The example offered by the Covid-19 response throughout Europe, that ‘whatever it takes’ must be invested in resolving a problem that threatens people’s health and livelihoods, has already provided inspiration for those battling an even deadlier but longer drawn-out global public health crisis in the form of unmitigated climate change.
 The task now is to ensure that governments understand that the urgencies of protecting its population in respect of climate change are as pressing and as vital as they were in respect of the Covid-19 pandemic.

 Europe has a unique opportunity over the next decade to maintain responsible global leadership in a progressive and transformative global agenda for decisive climate action globally.
-In short, Europe can show other regions how to harness the opportunities of sustainable finance effectively and sensibly after more than a year in which other regions temporarily lost ground and momentum.
+In short, Europe can show other regions and countries how to harness the opportunities of sustainable finance effectively and sensibly after more than a year in which other regions and countries have temporarily lost ground and momentum.